Personal Selling: Definition, Real-Life Examples, and Strategies

 What Is Personal Selling?

-Personal selling is an approach that individualizes the sales process.
-Sellers humanize themselves and show they’re there to help prospects, not sell at them.
+Personal selling is an approach where sellers humanize themselves and show they’re there to help prospects, not sell at them.
+The approach involves one-on-one interaction between buyer and seller and can be via email, phone, video, or in person (face-to-face).

 So instead of taking a megaphone to share features far and wide, you take a step back and turn your head to listen.

-This applies to in-person meetings, calls, and even initial emails.
+This applies to both in-person and virtual meetings.
 When you don’t have your prospect there to tell you what they want, you can still take a first step.

 Read on for 5 examples of personal selling that take place over email.
 All of them involve the action you need to take when you haven’t spoken yet: looking them up online.